samunemeth/tablafilc/README.md

 <a name="version" />

+# Tablafilc was shut down!

+The api that tablafilc relied on, was removed.
+Tablafilc will no longeer be hosted, and this repo will be archived.

 # Version Alpha 2.0.0

 A lot of things changed in this update, but the most important thig is the **grade calculator**!